Skip to main content

 We celebrate one of America's greatest historians with an anthology of his writing.

-Notes about the famous historian and American Heritage editor
+Reflections on the superb historian and American Heritage editor

 For decades, Yale history professor David Blight, an award-winning author and a preeminent scholar of the Civil War, has studied the legacy of Bruce Catton, the historian/writer who significantly shaped our understanding of the Civil War by bringing it into exhilarating, memorable relief thro

 Like the nation it covers, American Heritage was revolutionary at its birth.
-And like that nation’s story, ours is a real cliffhanger.
+And, like that nation’s story, ours is a real cliffhanger.

 It is rare for any magazine to live half a century.